marvincayetano/shopify-wastewizard/README.md

 ![](http://i.imgur.com/UjDPesF.png)

 ## Introduction
-Toronto lookup waste lookup is an application that will help to find specific waste.
+Toronto lookup waste lookup is an application that helps to find specific waste.

 This application is created using ReactJS, Styled-Components, CSS Grid.